Gordon Kennedy (actor): Career

 He first rose to prominence in the sketch show Absolutely and "progressed downwards to co-host" the 'original' National Lottery show, alongside Anthea Turner, as well as appearing as himself in a Punt and Dennis spoof of Bugs entitled Plugs as the antagonist who rigs the lottery results to win £100 million on an eight-week rollover.
 He has appeared in several dramas, including the role of Sergeant Bruce Hornsby in the BBC drama Red Cap.
 He has also appeared in the BBC Scotland soap River City.

-From 2006 to 2009 he starred as Little John in all three series of the BBC production of Robin Hood.
+From 2006 to 2009, he starred as Little John in all three series of the BBC production of Robin Hood.

 From 2010 to 2012, Kennedy narrated the British edition of Kitchen Nightmares encompassing 26 episodes, replacing the US narrators J.V.
 Martin and Arthur Smith for the UK.

 Sports

 Alongside his acting career, Kennedy was a rugby coach with London Wasps.
 He has also appeared many times on Test Match Sofa.
+His brother, Euan, was capped four times for the Scotland national rugby union team.